 Members of the Department have research interests in Ancient Philosophy, Early Modern Philosophy (Descartes to Kant), Post-Kantian Philosophy, History of Analytic Philosophy, Aesthetics, Philosophy of Language and Logic, Philosophy of Mind and Psychology, Philosophy of Religion, Metaphysics and Epistemology, Ethical Theory, and Applied Ethics.
 More details are available concerning the research interests of individual members of the Department and cognate faculty members.

 When making their application, candidates are advised to make their research proposals as specific and clear as possible.
-All candidates are required to submit samples of written work with their application: two samples of written work (3,000 words per sample) for the MPhil and PhD programmes, and one sample of written work (3,000 words) for the MA in Philosophy by Research.
+All candidates are required to submit a sample of written work (3,000 words) with their application.
 All candidates are also required to submit a research proposal (1,000 - 2,000 words).
 Preliminary enquiries about your research proposal should be addressed in the first instance to your potential supervisor (Staff list).
-General enquiries about funding and study at York should be sent to email@example.com .
+General enquiries about funding and study at York should be sent to firstname.lastname@example.org .

 As part of their course of study, research students engage in a programme of training in transferable skills and research management.
 This training is delivered by both the Department and the University.
 For more information, see information for current research students.